pwamsley2015/ScoutListGenerator/README.md

  	- Open Terminal or Command Prompt
  	- Change the directory to the projects src folder.
  	`cd documents/programming/ScoutListGenerator/src`
  	- Compile all the .java files
  	     `javac *.java`
- 	     Note: The reason we recompile these files, rather than just using the ones in /bin/ is to avoid a MainClassNotFoundException causes by the eclipse compiler working differently than javac.
+ 	     Note: The reason we recompile these files, rather than just using the ones in /bin/ is to avoid a 'MainClassNotFoundException' causes by the eclipse compiler working differently than javac.
- 	- Run java with the follow paramaters: java ListGenerator filePathToSchedule numberOfScouts
+ 	- Run java with the follow paramaters:
+ 	    'java ListGenerator filePathToSchedule numberOfScouts'

  - Once the program runs, just follow dialogs given by the program until the lists print (either to the console or to the default printer).